 In 1989, Allergan (the producer of Botox) acquired a patent for a product named OnabotulinumtoxinA: a naturally occurring substance found in plants and animals, which had originally been discovered in the early 20th century.
 After receiving FDA-approval to treat frown lines in 2002, Botox took the aesthetic market by storm, eventually helping to treat conditions in both the aesthetic and therapeutic arenas.
 Botox is the leading aesthetic product sold worldwide with over 100 million (estimated) treatments administered in the US and is the only one cleared by the FDA to treat frown lines.

-Basis Aesthetics is open 5 days a week, from 9am – 5pm, with extended hours until 7pm on Tuesdays.
+Basis Aesthetics is open 5 days a week, from 9am – 5pm, with extended hours until 8pm on Mondays & Wednesdays.
 Services are also available “by appointment” on Saturdays.
-To schedule an appointment with one of our injectors, our facialist, massage therapist, body sculpting expert or one of our Basis Medical team members, please call 561-774-2296.
+To schedule an appointment with one of our injectors, aestheticians, laser specialists or body sculpting experts, please call 561-774-2296.

 2702 N. FEDERAL HIGHWAY